softworkz/emby-wiki/Live-TV.md

 Channel images use the same api endpoints as regular library items, e.g. **/Items/{Id}/Images/Primary**.
 Channels also can have user data allowing users to like or favorite them which will help influence suggested programs.

-### Recordings

-Recordings can be queried using **/LiveTv/Recordings**.
-Some of the available query params are:

-* ChannelId
-* IsInProgress
-* GroupId
-* SeriesTimerId

-### Recording Info

-Most of the data attached to recordings is self-explanatory and will not be rehashed here.
-They are very similar to library items.
-Only the properties requiring explanation are listed below.

-* Status, StatusName - The recording status.
-StatusName is a displayable value.
-* CompletionPercentage - Only applicable if in progress.
-* Path - The physical path to the recording file (if available).
-Some clients may prefer to play the file directly.
-* MediaStreams - Only available for completed recordings.

 ## Name & EpisodeTitle
-For programs, recordings and timers that are part of a series, **Name will always equal the series name**, while EpisodeTitle is the title of the episode.
+For programs and timers that are part of a series, **Name will always equal the series name**, while EpisodeTitle is the title of the episode.
 Please note that **EpisodeTitle will not always be available**.

 ## Recording Playback
 Playback should be nearly identical to library items.
 Clients can use the Path property to play directly, if possible, and/or examine MediaStreams to determine the ideal streaming method.